wheeler-microfluidics/dstat-interface-mrbox/README.markdown

 	* File
 		* Save Current data… — Saves the data of the currently visible plot as a space-separated text file or numpy .npy file
 		* Save Plot… – Save the currently visible plot as a .pdf
-		* Quit — Quits dstat-interface
+		* Quit — Quits dstat-interface-mrbox
 	* Dropbot
 		* Connect — Listens for µDrop connection over ZMQ
 		* Disconnect — Disconnect from µDrop